RSS

 2013: Reduction of state subsidies of doy media

-Until 2013, most European newspapers did not need to think about tough budget cuts, fear bankruptcy, or even look for new sources of income on the Internet - that is, take care of everything that oppressed the newspaper industry in the United States.
-In one France newspaper, in 2012, 800 million euros of subsidies and tax benefits from the government were received.
+Until 2013, most European newspapers did not need to think about tough budget cuts, fear bankruptcy, or even look for new sources of income on the Internet - that is, take care of everything that oppressed the newspaper industry in.
+In USA 2012 France , one newspaper received 800 million euros in subsidies and tax breaks from the government.
 Crisis Greece supported about 70 newspapers that lived primarily from the advertising budgets of state-owned companies.

 In 2013, that system is collapsing - especially in southern Europe, where countries are facing a particularly tough financial crisis.
 Subsidies have fallen victim to fiscal austerity, and the print advertising market loses at least 10% annually.
 The popular French La Tribune became weekly, and the owner of the leading Spanish El Pais is close to bankruptcy.
 Dozens of publications in Spain and Greece ceased to exist.